 - The premium-paying period may be longer than the insured’s earning years.

-- Term insurance, on the other hand, provides more protection per premium dollar than whole life.
+- On the other hand, term insurance provides more protection per premium dollar than whole life.

 Calculator For Whole and Term Life Insurance